endurodave/CoreDump/README.md

 }
 ```

-Within CoreDump.c, the `CoreDumpStore()` function stores the core dump data into the `_coreDumpData` structure previously placed into the `NoInit` section to prevent zeroing the data at CPU reset.
+Within `CoreDump.c`, the `CoreDumpStore()` function stores the core dump data into the `_coreDumpData` structure previously placed into the `NoInit` section to prevent zeroing the data at CPU reset.

 ```cpp
 void CoreDumpStore(uint32_t* stackPointer, const char* fileName,